angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 advantage engines too so run 1-2 :card[Predict] or :card[Ideas Unbound].
 They tend to run between 1-2 Street Wraith and 1 Edge of Autumn.
 Edge is crucial as it provides a life-free alternative to drawing one card deeper into the Doomsday pile.
-Finally the win condition is 1-2 Thassa's Oracles.
+Finally the win condition is 1-2 copies of Thassa's Oracle.
 Often it is run as a singleton main with an additional copy in the sideboard.

 ### Manabase